-Upon arrival at the university, please come to the departmental office in Room 204 Woolf Hall.
-A staff assistant will assist you in getting started at UT Arlington.
+Upon receiving admission to our program, please contact the graduate staff advisor.
+The graduate staff advisor will assist you in getting started at UT Arlington.

 Orientation for International Students

 All international students must attend a university orientation for foreign students, most often given a week or two before school starts.
 You will receive a letter directly from the International Office regarding this orientation.
 This orientation is required before you can be advised and register for classes.